snowdonr/gcms-minerva/README.md

 ## File Locations
 Files and directories that are not typically changed when a new project is run are listed in this tab.
 These should be set up on first install and can then be basically ignored.

 **Excel Library**: Excel file with a user library of compounds and their identifying RT and largest MS fragments.
 Should list CAS number to reduce ambiguity.
-Can also contain other compound data like formula, MW, odor etc.
+Can also contain other compound data like formula, molecular weight, etc.
 **Temporary Directory**: Location to save checkpoint files that are used to speed the processing of files or experiments multiple times.
 Any files here can be deleted and they will be recreated as required, but alignment of large sets can take hours, which will be skipped if the cached results file exists (keyed to the exact file and experiment name).
 These can be large files, make sure there is ~300MB per file and ~1GB per alignment experiment.
 **Recalculate Alignment Cache**: When checked, processing will be done regardless of the cached file.
 This is required for method changes to be used when an experiment with the current name already exists but you require results with different settings.